Frequently Asked Questions

 Where are appointments offered?

-We are currently offering telehealth appointments only; see our Services page for details.
+We are currently offering appointments by telehealth and in-person at our main office; see our Services page for details.
 Individuals seeking in-person appointments at our previous satellite locations (see our Appointments page) may speak with a counselor virtually.

 Does FSAP offer online counseling?

 Prior to the COVID-19 pandemic, online counseling was not offered through FSAP.
-Due to the current public health situation, we are now providing telehealth appointments only, offered via Zoom; see our Services page for details.
-Updates will be posted on the future of online counseling at FSAP once in-person appointments resume.
+We are now providing telehealth appointments in addition to in-person sessions, offered via phone and Zoom; see our Services page for details.
+Updates will be posted on the future of online counseling at FSAP as in-person appointments resume.

 Can I speak with a counselor by phone instead of meeting in person?

-During the COVID-19 pandemic, phone appointments are available to all those who are eligible for FSAP’s services and are physically situated in New York State (see our Services page for details).
+Phone appointments are available to all those who are eligible for FSAP’s services and are physically situated in New York State (see our Services page for details).
 30-minute phone consultation appointments are offered for supervisors, managers, and others who are concerned about an employee or workplace situation.
-Updates will be posted on the future of phone appointments at FSAP once in-person appointments resume.
+Updates will be posted on the future of phone appointments at FSAP as in-person appointments resume.

 How can I get assistance when FSAP is closed?